clipmagic/DropboxAPI/README.md

     ?>
 ```

-Once you have the token, you can unpublish this page.
-One benefit of doing acquiring the token this way is that you can change the PW/Dropbox user later, should the need arise.
+Once you have entered the token in the module configuration, you can unpublish this page.
+Acquiring the token this way allows you to change the PW/Dropbox user later.

 ## Usage